sameerakmal/Web-development/Notes/NOTES.md

 ### type="file"
 * In order to accept file as the input from the user , we go for a type called file.
 * It allows the client to browse and select any file from computer to upload into server.
-* However it is just a control for selecting file, upload logic we have to write by using "JavaScriot/JQuery" | "backend technology"
+* However it is just a control for selecting file, upload logic we have to write by using "JavaScript/JQuery" | "backend technology"
-* You cna define by using type="file"
+* You can define by using type="file"
 * Syntax: <input type="file" name="txtFile" multiple accept=".png">

 ### Radio Buttons